ionic-team/ionic-docs/static/usage/v8/theming/class-dark-mode/javascript/index_html.md

    * -----------------------------------
    */

+  /* This is added for the flashing that happens when toggling between themes */ ion-item {
+    --transition: none;
+  }

-  /* This sets a different background and item background in light mode on ios */ .ios body {
+  /* This sets a different background and item background in light mode on ios */ html.ios {
-    --ion-background-color: #f2f2f6;
+    --ion-background-color: var(--ion-color-step-50, #f2f2f6);
     --ion-toolbar-background: var(--ion-background-color);
     --ion-item-background: #fff;
   }

-  /* This sets a different background and item background in light mode on md */ .md body {
+  /* This sets a different background and item background in light mode on md */ html.md {
-    --ion-background-color: #f9f9f9;
+    --ion-background-color: var(--ion-color-step-100, #f9f9f9);
     --ion-toolbar-background: var(--ion-background-color);
     --ion-item-background: #fff;
   }

-  /* This is added for the flashing that happens when toggling between themes */ ion-item {
-    --transition: none;
+  /* This sets a different item background in dark mode on ios and md */ .ion-theme-dark.ios,
+  .ion-theme-dark.md {
+    --ion-item-background: #1c1c1d;
   }
 </style>
 ```